tizianocoluzzi/TrustMyBike/README.md

 TrustMyBike addresses the problem of monitoring road-surface quality from the perspective of cyclists, with the goal of associating sensed motion patterns and position data to a discrete road-quality score.

 The implemented system is centered on a single embedded sensing platform and a companion mobile application.
-This aligns with an IoT project approach in which the effort, reasoning, and justification of design choices are more important than maximizing the number of sensors or actuators.
+This project approach prioritize effort, reasoning, and justification of design choices more than maximizing the number of sensors or actuators.

 ### Core Idea